 Customers are no longer guaranteed to see cheaper bills from dynamic TOU tariffs – but the opportunities are there

-However, this assumes a typical profile class 1 consumption curve - the reality is that dynamic pricing gives daily opportunities to make savings and achieve cheaper electricity.
+This also assumes a typical profile class 1 consumption curve - the reality is that dynamic pricing gives daily opportunities to make savings and achieve cheaper electricity.
 But customers will now need to be engaged and flexible in how they use their electricity to unlock savings.
 In other words, dynamic tariffs are once again all about being dynamic.

 Customers need to be responsive to benefit from dynamic pricing